 Keep in mind that different schools may have different accreditation for the various degree programs they offer.
 There’s no accreditation from either the Department of Education or the Council on Higher Education.
 Make sure they have the proper accreditation in the field you want to work.
 Then, find out what specific accreditation they need to work for your educational needs.

-Although most schools have all the information you need to be located on the home webpage for their institution, you should still check with the school’s admissions office and counselor to make sure they fulfill your requirements and offer you the education you need to succeed.
+Most schools have all the information you need on their institution websites.
+But, you should still check with the school’s admissions office and counselor.
+Furthermore, you need to make sure they fulfill your requirements and offer you the education you need to succeed.

-Keep in mind that different career fields may require accreditation from one or more institutions, and make it a point to know your goal and how to get there.
-If you have any questions, you can always call the school or check with the accrediting organization to make sure you’re on the right path.
+Also, keep in mind that different career fields may require accreditation from one or more institutions.
+So, make it a point to know your goal and how to get there.
+If you have any questions, you can always call either the school or check with the accrediting organization to make sure you’re on the right path.

 What Happens if an Online School Isn’t Accredited?